mc2172/Capella_MBSE_Diaries/README.md

 Document (ICD).
 An ICD is a contract established among components exchanging data, flows, or connecting to each other either mechanically, thermical or electrically, which ensure compatibility to satisfy the objectives of the system being designed.

+## Ground Segment
+A blueprint of a Ground Segment architecture.